housseindjirdeh/angular2-hn/README.md

  - Support for polls
  - Fix post loading to not load individually, speed up it's requests

 Feel free to send me feedback on [twitter](https://twitter.com/hdjirdeh) or [file an issue](https://github.com/hdjirdeh/angular2-hn/issues/new)!
+Feature requests are always welcome.

 ## Build process